Audi Q7 review - Interior, design and technology

 The latest Audi Q7 boasts a bold look and a luxurious, hi-tech interior

 The Q7 benefited from a comprehensive facelift in 2019, bringing a sharper, less ungainly exterior and a cool, high-quality interior to the mix.
 The largest SUV in Audi’s range now appears much better proportioned than before, appearing wider and more handsome.

 As is expected in this class, there’s a staggering array of technology crammed into the Q7 – either as standard or to be found on the lengthy options list.
-Audi’s Virtual Cockpit digital dials, sat nav, a 36-month subscription to Audi Connect and a wireless phone charger all come as standard, as do all-round parking sensors, cruise control, a reversing camera and lane-departure warning.
-The options list is expansive and expensive, offering goodies like a 360-degree camera system and two premium sound systems.
+Audi’s Virtual Cockpit digital dials, sat-nav, a 36-month subscription to Audi Connect, all-round parking sensors, cruise control, a reversing camera and lane-departure warning are all fitted as standard.
+The options list is expansive and expensive, offering goodies like a 360-degree camera system and remote parking assist.

-Inside, the Q7 benefits from a luxurious and attractive layout.
+The Q7's interior benefits from a luxurious and attractive layout.
 The dashboard has a modern, almost minimalist design and is constructed using the kind of classy materials typical of Audi.
-Features like the optional panoramic glass roof add a further touch of luxury, plus you can personalise the interior with a wide range of colours and finishes.
+Features like the optional panoramic glass roof add a further touch of luxury.

 Sat-nav, stereo and infotainment

 The Q7 has lots of premium kit.
 LED headlights, cruise and four-zone climate control come as standard, as do heated electric seats, Bluetooth, keyless go and sat-nav.
 Audi’s 12.3-inch Virtual Cockpit, which adds a screen in front of the driver, is standard across the range.